TamerBerksu/AI-Overview-Purger/README.md

 Set `DEBUG_LOGGING: true` to see which detection tier fired in the console

+## Usage
+The icons folder contains 4 png images.
+These are the necessary images for the logo to be displayed.
+Their relative path is specified in manifest.json.
+More information regarding these icons and best practices can be found here: https://developer.chrome.com/docs/extensions/develop/ui/configure-icons
 ## Notes

 - When Google changes its DOM structure, code will have to be updated